What Football Coach Bill Belichick Can Teach Us About Cybersecurity

 In cyber defense, dwelling on mistakes or becoming complacent with current security measures can leave an organization vulnerable to evolving cyber threats.

 “We’re on to Cincinnati” speaks to a proactive stance in cybersecurity efforts.
-It’s crucial to continuously update and refine cyber defenses, staying on top of cyber trends and innovations, incorporating them into practice, and training teams to handle new threats.
+It’s crucial to continuously update and refine cyber defenses, stay on top of cyber trends and innovations, incorporate them into practice, and train teams to handle new threats.
 By emphasizing evolution and adaptation, cybersecurity teams can embody Belichick’s relentless commitment to improvement.

 Given all his cyber-relevant wisdom, Belichick seems a perfect fit for the world of IT.
 At the very least, some clever CISO out there might want to consider a kick-the-tires phone call with the second-most-winning coach in NFL history.
 (First, if we’re talking about those still living.)